Home > Buyers Guide

 How We Tested Hitch Bike Racks

 Many of the racks featured here have been with us for many years.
 Even after regular exposure to the elements and many miles of rough roads, they’re still going strong.
 Whether you’re pedaling a mountain bike, e-bike, or commuter, we’re confident you’ll find a rack to help transport your steed.
-As new racks roll out in the future, we’ll be sure to update our list to reflect the current market.
+As new racks roll out in the future, we’ll be sure to test them, too, and update our list to reflect the latest and greatest models on the market.

 Types of Hitch Bike Racks